John Tunstall (usher): Tunstall and the Newdigate family

-John Tunstall married Penelope Leveson, a daughter of Walter Leveson of Lilleshall in Shropshire. and a sister of the vice-admiral Richard Leveson (died 1605).
+John Tunstall married Penelope Leveson (died 1652), a daughter of Walter Leveson of Lilleshall in Shropshire. and a sister of the vice-admiral Richard Leveson (died 1605).
 Penelope Leveson was a cousin of the Fittons and Newdigate families.
+Their children included a son, Henry Tunstall, and a daughter, Diana Tunstall, who was baptised at Croydon on 14 February 1624.
+A son John died in 1623, and a daughter Penelope died in 1637.

 Tunstall was a godparent to the children of Anne Newdigate, and may have arranged an invitation for her and daughter Mary Newdigate (1598-1643), to attend a masque at court in January 1617, probably The Vision of Delight.
 Mary Newdigate later married Edmund Bolton, whose sister may have been the Elizabeth Bolton who took part in Robert White's Masque of Cupid's Banishment at Ladies Hall, Deptford.
 One of Anne Newdigate's daughters, Lettice Newdigate (1604-1625), attended the Ladies Hall school in 1620 (or a school in Deptford).
 Her portrait, aged 2, at Arbury Hall, includes one of the earliest depictions of an English knot garden.

 Tuntall was a godfather to Lettice or Anne Bolton, daughters of Edward Bolton and Mary Newdigate.
 In May 1621 he was a witness to the marriage settlement of Susan Lulls, the daughter of a court goldsmith Arnold Lulls to John Newdigate (1600-1643).
 Tunstall may have made an introduction between the apparently wealthy goldsmith and a gentry family in some financial difficulty.